8ta4/spam/README.md

 - The `contexts` sheet must have at least one row where that same `prospect` and a `context` are both filled in.

-> Where do I edit the instructions for the agents?
+> Where do I edit the prompts for the agents?

-You edit instructions for each agent in the `template` column of the `agents` sheet.
+You edit the prompts for each agent in your `config.cljs` file.

-These templates use placeholders like `{{contexts}}` that `spam` replaces at run time.
-The `spam init` command spits out a spreadsheet where the template for each agent is populated with every placeholder that specific agent can use.
+The file comes with a function for generating prompts.
+It receives a map of data, which includes an `:agent` key.
+Your job is to check that key and return the right prompt string.
+The function is populated with examples showing every key available for each agent.